KytoSai/ts-express-base/README.md

 # Project

-## Description

-- Base structure for run typescript with nodejs in development enviroment
+Base structure for run typescript with nodejs in development enviroment

 ## Feature